marcotas/nodem/README.md

-# nvm
+# nodem
 Node Version Manager in Bash script.
-This script doen't need root access for npm or node because they are both installed in ~/.nvm and all it's binaries and packages.
+This script doen't need root access for npm or node because they are both installed in ~/.nodem and all it's binaries and packages.
 Inspired by [n](https://github.com/tj/n/).

 ### Requirements
 This script requires the following programs to work: